MaulikxLakhani/PhishDetect/README.md

-# Phish-Detect
+# PhishDetect
 A python tool to detect malicios and phishing domains.

-What is Phish-Detect?
+What is PhishDetect?
 -------------
 PhishDetect is an opensource Intelligence (OSINT) security tool to identify malicious and phishing domains.